 Muscle growth is not something that just comes along with training hard and eating right.
-It’s an adaptation to a ”stress”.
+It’s an adaptation to a “stress.”
 This stress is provided by resistance training.
-Someone who is new to the gym, is not used to the stress which resistance training puts on his or her muscles.
-So these muscles will react very well to the stress by adapting to it.
+Someone who is new to the gym is not used to the stress resistance training provides.
+So these muscles will react very well to training stress by adapting to it.

 How do muscles adapt, you ask?